qweasd1/CMU_SE_PHD/communication/wyvern_plan.md

 ###
 Now I think I'm alreay familiar with the frontend of Wyvern, the typeSystem, I hope I could touch more on the backend of Wyvern.
 Though I can do this by reading the unit test for these, hope there could be some starter questions you rasied like Issue #35 and #36.

 ### Wyvern's Common things

 ### Wyvern's Unique things

+### Wyvern has many different goals as I see
+For Mobile and Architecture

 ### interesting parts
+* working with DSL parts. (http://www.cs.cmu.edu/~aldrich/papers/ecoop14-tsls.pdf)
+* when working the module system
+* LLVM part.
+I seldom touch the backend part of compiler.
+* Refactor and quick fix design.
+* The Big plan for Wyvern this year

+### Plan for this year's students

 ### the Grammar for the language we used to describe the grammar of the language. (it's variant of the standard BNF, but I there are some notation I don't know the meaning)
 https://github.com/wyvernlang/docs/blob/master/vm/vm-spec.pdf